gurock/trcli/README.md

 **Note:**
 - At least one of `--name` or `--variables` must be provided for update
-- When updating name only, existing variables are automatically preserved (API requirement)
+- When updating name only (without `--variables`), existing variables are automatically preserved
+- Passing `--variables "{}"` (empty object) also preserves existing variables - same behavior as omitting `--variables`
+- To clear all variables from a dataset, you would need to update with explicit empty values for each variable

 ##### Deleting a Dataset